MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-F-Reinstatement-into-Programs/section-1001.3005.md

-##### § 1001.3005 Reversed or vacated decisions. #####
+##### § 1001.3005 Withdrawal of exclusion for reversed or vacated decisions. #####

-Link to an amendment published at 82 FR 4117, Jan.
-12, 2017.

-(a) An individual or entity will be reinstated into Medicare, Medicaid and other Federal health care programs retroactive to the effective date of the exclusion when such exclusion is based on -
+(a) An exclusion will be withdrawn and an individual or entity will be reinstated into Medicare, Medicaid, and other Federal health care programs retroactive to the effective date of the exclusion when such exclusion is based on—

 (1) A conviction that is reversed or vacated on appeal;